cresenciof/cresenciof/README.md

 JS Developer
 ------------

 I love writing/reading code.
-With just over 3 years working with JavaScript and React, and a couple of years with React Native and NextJS, it has become my favorite stack.
+With just over 3 years working with JavaScript and React, and a couple of years with React Native and NextJS.
 I constantly find myself learning new things, I'm a lover of JS technologies (although I prefer everything to be typed with TS).
 I started writing code around 2014 (with Java) in my internship but it was until the end of 2017 that I fully dedicated myself to writing and maintaining projects, I've had the opportunity to work in several technologies and languages but without a doubt JS is my favorite.

 * 🌍  I'm based in Cancún, MX
 * ✉️  You can contact me at [cresenciofl@icloud.com](mailto:cresenciofl@icloud.com)